Gated Relational Alignment via Confidence-based Distillation for Efficient VLMs: Motivation

 \subsection{Teacher Confidence and Supervision Quality}

 Standard knowledge distillation treats all teacher predictions equally, implicitly assuming uniform supervision quality across tokens.
 However, we hypothesize that teacher predictions vary significantly in reliability: uncertain outputs may introduce noise rather than valuable knowledge.
-To test this, we examine the relationship between teacher confidence and prediction accuracy on the ScienceQA dataset using LLaVA‑1.5 13B as the teacher.
-We measure uncertainty via the entropy of the output distribution \(H(P_T) = -\sum_v P_T(v)\log P_T(v)\).
+To test this, we examine the relationship between teacher confidence and prediction accuracy in the ScienceQA data set using LLaVA‑1.5 13B as the teacher.
+We measure uncertainty by the entropy of the output distribution \(H(P_T) = -\sum_v P_T(v)\log P_T(v)\).
 As shown in Figure~\ref{fig:entropy_error}, we observe a significant positive correlation between teacher entropy and error rate at the sample level (Pearson \(r = 0.484\)).
-When aggregating samples into entropy deciles, linear regression on the binned error rates yields \(R^2 = 0.901\), confirming a strong monotonic relationship.
+When aggregating samples into deciles of entropy, linear regression on binned error rates yields \(R^2 = 0.901\), which confirms a strong monotonic relationship.
 This empirical observation is consistent with Fano's inequality, which theoretically links higher entropy to an elevated lower bound on error probability~\cite{verdu1994generalizing}, motivating our \textbf{confidence-gated distillation} mechanism (Section~\ref{sec:cgdkd}).